syncfusion-content/javascript-docs/js/Chart/Axis.md

 ![](/js/Chart/Axis_images/axis_img60.png)

-You can trim, wrap or wrap and trim the text if it exceeds the maximum text width value using the property [`textOverflow`]
+You can trim, wrap or wrapAndTrim the text if it exceeds the maximum text width value using the property [`textOverflow`]

 {% highlight javascript %}